stefanspringer1/SwiftGuide/README.md

 - note that the installation of the actual **Swift Toolchain** requires admin rights, especially _because additions are made to the Visual Studio installation;_ other installation parts are installed to `%SystemDrive%\Library` and to `%PROGRAMFILES%\swift`, the paths corresponding to `%PROGRAMFILES%\swift\icu-69.1\usr\bin`, `%PROGRAMFILES%\swift\runtime-development\usr\bin`, and `%SystemDrive%\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin` are added to the PATH environment variable (in the future probably no insertion into the Visual Studio installation necessary any more cf. https://github.com/apple/swift/pull/63887)
 - **after an update of Visual Studio** it might be necessary to repair the files copied into the Visual Studio installation, using the installed toolchain, see [how to repair an installation](https://support.microsoft.com/en-us/windows/repair-apps-and-programs-in-windows-e90eefe4-d0a2-7c1b-dd59-949a9030f317)
 - you can build **your own installation process for the toolchain** as a replacement for the official toolchain installer by using the directories as installed by the installer, setting the appropriate paths, and copying some files into the Visual Studio installation as decribed below _(this copying of files into the Visual Studio installation does not have to be repeated for newer versions of Swift)_
-- **IDE** (integrated development environment): **Visual Studio Code** with the [Swift extension](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang), useful settings for Visual Studio Code see in the section "Suggested settings for Visual Studio Code" below; see also [VS Code Swift extension lesser known features](https://opticalaberration.com/2022/11/vscode-features.html), there e.g. "Local editing of packages" (important for the simultaneous further development of dependent packages); _There should only be one Visual Studio installation (as of early 2023),_ and important tools such as Git must also be accessible outside of Visual Studio's "x64 Native Tools Command Prompt"
+- **IDE:** see Linux; _there should only be one Visual Studio installation (as of early 2023),_ and important tools such as Git must also be accessible outside of Visual Studio's "x64 Native Tools Command Prompt"
 - you should **avoid PowerShell on Windows** for Swift development (or also in the general case), especially If you are working with a CI pipeline, because there are some hints that [this might be problematic](https://github.com/orgs/community/discussions/26933) (PowerShell is the default for GitHub Windows CI pipelines, configure the pipeline to use `cmd` or maybe even better `bash`, `bash` is available for GitHub Windows CI pipelines)
 - for **profiling purposes,** the appropriate tools of the Xcode installation in macOS are currently to be used (however, profiling results can vary in principle depending on the platform)